FlamingFury00/Advanced-ML-Rocket-League-bot-project/README.md

 # Advanced-ML-Rocket-League-bot-project

 Just a test for creating a Machine Learning bot for the game Rocket League using RLGym and Rocket-Learn.
-New version will be out soon, more advanced i hope!
+I will start working on a new version soon, more advanced i hope!

 ---